 - 5.7.1 Disciplinary actions for students whose parent/legal guardians have completed the Parental Consent & Acknowledgement Form are as follows: - First violation: Verbal warning. - Second violation: The device will be confiscated and the telephone or device will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item. - Third violation: The device will be confiscated and will result in the student's loss of the privilege of possessing a mobile telephone or PED on school property for one semester.
 Written notice will be mailed to the parent, and the telephone or device will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item. - Fourth (or more) violation: The phone will be confiscated, and the student will lose the privilege of possessing a cellular telephone or PED on school property for one (1) calendar year.
 Written notice will be mailed to the parent, and the telephone or device will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item. - 5.7.2 Disciplinary actions for students whose parent/legal guardians have not completed the Parental Consent & Acknowledgement Form are as follows: - First violation: The device will be confiscated, and the telephone or device will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item.
 The parent/legal guardian will be given the opportunity to complete the Parental Consent & Acknowledgment Form at the first conference.
-Should a parent/guardian opt to not complete the Parental Consent & Acknowledgement Form, further disciplinary actions against the student may be warranted for subsequent violations. - Second violation: The phone or device will be confiscated and will result in the student's loss of the privilege of possessing a mobile telephone or PED on school property for one semester.
-Written notice will be mailed to the parent, and the telephone or device will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item. - Third violation: The phone will be confiscated, and the student will lose the privilege of possessing a cellular telephone or PED on school property for one (1) calendar year.
+Should a parent/guardian opt to not complete the Parental Consent & Acknowledgment Form, further disciplinary actions against the student may be warranted for subsequent violations. - Second violation: The phone or device will be confiscated and will result in the student's loss of privilege of possessing a mobile telephone or PED on school property for one semester.
+Written notice will be mailed to the parent, and the telephone PED will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item.

+- Third violation: The phone will be confiscated, and the student will lose the privilege of possessing a cellular telephone or PED on school property for one (1) calendar year.
 Written notice will be mailed to the parent, and the telephone or device will be returned only to the parent/legal guardian who must schedule a conference at the school to retrieve the item. - 5.7.3 Audio or Video Recording: Students shall not use audio or visual recording devices without the permission of a school administrator.
 This includes, but is not limited to, using recording devices to video, photograph or record misbehaviors or to violate the privacy of others.
 Any violation will result in the device being confiscated and will also result in the student's loss of the privilege of possessing a mobile telephone or PED on school property for one (1) calendar year.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 4.4). - 5.7.4 Academic Dishonesty with a Device: It is the responsibility of every student to exhibit honesty, trust, fairness, respect, and responsibility in academic work at all times to support a positive learning environment in the school.
-Use of a cellular phone without the consent of a school administrator or school staff during a test, quiz, or completion of a graded assignment is considered cheating and is strictly prohibited.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 - 4.3, 4.4).
-Additionally, any violation will result in the device being confiscated and will result in the student's loss of the privilege of possessing a cellular telephone or PED on school property for one (1) calendar year, and the student may receive a grade of zero (0) on the test or quiz.
+(See sections 4.1 4.4).